Welcome!

 How to Become a Student at BCC (PDF)

-Visit the Diploma Sender website
+Diploma Sender

 Submit all official high school or high school equivalency transcripts and college